JeremyDaug/EconomicCalculator/political_economy_core/src/objects/buy_and_sell_notes.md

 # Buying and Selling
 Buying and selling has Two major sections, the Search, and the Deal.

+## Shopping Time

+Shopping Time is (as of Dec 22, 2023) a required product like Time.
+Unlike Time however, Shopping Time is much more specific in it's usage and purpose.
+Time goes to pretty much everything.
+Shopping time is only used for shopping.

+Currently (Dec 22, 2023), Shopping Time is spent in one singular block of size 0.2 when leaving to go shopping.
+This is fixed and includes everything from stepping out of the house to stepping back in.
+It's very rough, but good enough for version 1.0.

+### Shopping Time Improvement

+We can improve shopping time by breaking apart the shopping trip.
+I can think of 3 parts worth making.

+1. Travel Time, this covers leaving home to arriving at the business and back, but not the time in the shop.
+This is defined by how the territory is organized and layed out as well as possible transportation (not just public but private transportation).
+2. Store Organization.
+This is a time modifier created based on how the shop is organized.
+This organization would allow for faster or slower shopping (at the cost of other factors like Security and aesthetics).
+This is a per (unique) product cost.
+3. Checkout.
+This is how long it takes to pay for goods and get out.
+This is modified by the number of customers there as well as how they are checking out.
+Again, this would effect other parts of the business like Store organization.
+This and Store organization may roll into each other for particular kinds or organization.
+IE a store organized like a pharmacy with all goods behind the counter and the employees getting what the customer requests would be relatively high security, but also a slower and have a cost in labor.

+I'd like to add this eventually, but it's on the back burner for now in favor of getting basic shopping time done.

 ## The Search

 Before anything a seller must offer up a Sell Order to the market, if they don't then they cannot normally be reached for a deal.
 Sell Orders include what product they are offering, their price in AMV, and quantity.